Tips to protect your website from getting hacked

 - they will use their first and last name as the username and their date of birth as their password

-Firstly you need to create a password that is made up from a variety of different characters.
-Including UPPERCASE LETTERS, lowercase letters, num83r5 (numbers), [email protected]}s (symbols) and punct,at1on (punctuation).
+Firstly you need to create a password that is made up of various characters.
+Including UPPERCASE LETTERS, lowercase letters, num83r5 (numbers), symb@}s (symbols) and punct,at1on (punctuation).

 Why?
-Because hackers or code breakers use a variety of various automated tools that will scan all the different variations of combinations usually of standard lowercase letters.
-By making your password with all of the available characters you are ensuring that hackers will not be able to find your password.
+Because hackers or code breakers use various automated tools to scan all the different combinations, usually of standard lowercase letters.
+Making your password with all the available characters ensures that hackers will not find your password.
 Imagine how many different combinations there are with all of these libraries and their variables!

 Secondly, you should choose a password that is at least 15 characters in length.
-If you find it difficult to conjure up a password like this, then there are strong password generator tools online which can help make a strong password for you.
-If you are a Mac user, then you can install apples' simple dashboard widget that will generate a password for you at the click of a button, which comes in useful quite often.
+Strong password generator tools online can help make a strong password for you if you find it challenging to conjure up a password like this.
+If you are a Mac user, you can install Apple’s simple dashboard widget that will generate a password for you at the click of a button, which is useful quite often.

 2. Software Updates

-Whether you are a PC user, use a server for stored files or have a website it is imperative that all your software is up to date.
-Outdated software is very vulnerable to hackers, in layman's terms you are quite simply opening your front door to them and inviting them in for a cup of tea.
+Whether you are a PC user, use a server for stored files or have a website, all your software must be updated.
+Outdated software is very vulnerable to hackers.
+In layman’s terms, you are simply opening your front door to them and inviting them in for a cup of tea.

-If you have add-ons on your website or plugins installed, and these are not up to date, then they either need to be removed or updated.
-They are an easy way in for hackers to embed their tracking codes into corrupt files that can lead to stealing your private data.
+If you have add-ons on your website or plugins that are not up to date, they need to be removed or updated.
+They are an easy way for hackers to embed their tracking codes into corrupt files that can lead to stealing your private data.

 Hackers are becoming very sneaky with all of the phishing emails of late.
-You need to be very careful what emails you open and what links you click on in those emails.
+It would be best to be very careful what emails you open and what links you click on in those emails.

-Hackers usually attempt to hack your email address first – this is why it is so important to create a strong password.
-Once they do steal your email information, they then send out malicious links to all of your contacts.
+Hackers usually attempt to hack your email address first – this is why it is essential to create a strong password.
+Once they steal your email information, they send malicious links to all your contacts.

-Whatever you do never click on any link that looks suspicious.
-If you do, then you will be the target of a hack and a file will attach itself to your computer.
+Whatever you do, never click on any link that looks suspicious.
+If you do, you will be the target of a hack, and a file will attach itself to your computer.
 These hacks come in the form of many guises.
 One of the most used hacks will remember all of your keyword strokes, and you will never know it is even there.
-While quietly in the background it will be sending all of the data to a hackers terminal, and they will try and steal any sensitive data that they can from your PC including bank details and sensitive data.
+While quietly in the background, it will send all of the data to a hacker’s terminal, and they will try and steal any sensitive data from your PC, including bank details and sensitive data.

-My advice would always be to check to see where the email came from in the sender field.
+I always check to see where the email came from in the sender field.
 Not just the text that appears in the header of the email.
 Delve deeper to see the actual email address, it will usually be much gibberish, or it will be a strange name @gmail.com or @hotmail.com.
-Hackers use these free email accounts as anyone can set them up to be totally untraceable.
+Hackers use these free email accounts as anyone can set them up to be untraceable.

-4. Use Google tools to stay informed of potentially hacked content on your website
+4. Use Google tools to stay informed of potential hacked content on your website

-It is important to have tools that can help you proactively monitor your site.
+Having tools that can help you proactively monitor your site is crucial.
 The sooner you can find out about a compromise, the sooner you can work on fixing your site.